19 Fantastic Books Set in New York

 This first Percy Jackson book is about our beloved Percy, who discovers he is a demi-god and must recover Zeus’s stolen lightning bolt.
 He travels into the underworld to locate the lightning bolt and, at the same time, try to save his mother.

-Why We Love This Book: I don’t think anyone has read this middle grade fantasy series and not loved it.
-It’s a contemporary greek mythology retelling for the ages.
+I don’t think anyone has read this middle grade fantasy series and not loved it.
+It’s a contemporary Greek mythology retelling for the ages.
+It is fun and exciting!

 What are your favorite books set in New York?